 This Overview section contains a number of forward-looking statements, all of which are based on current expectations.
 Actual results may differ materially.
-Our financial performance is highly dependent on our ability to continue to generate income and cash flow from our gamma detection device product line and on our ability to successfully commercialize the blood flow measurement products of our subsidiary, Cardiosonix.
+Our financial performance is highly dependent on our ability to continue to generate income and cash flow from our medical device product lines.
 We cannot assure you that we will achieve the volume of sales anticipated, or if achieved, that the margin on such sales will be adequate to produce positive operating cash flow.

 We believe that the future prospects for Neoprobe continue to improve as we make progress in all of our key growth areas.
-We expect revenue from our gamma device line to continue to provide a strong revenue base during 2008 and to exceed 2007.
-Sales of our blood flow measurement devices continue to fall short of our expectations but we believe some recent improvements in the device may provide an entry into dialysis/vascular access applications.
-However, we expect blood flow-related revenue for 2008 to be lower than 2007 levels as we complete our assessment of the dialysis/vascular access market.
-Over the past few years, we have also made progress on our oncology drug development initiatives.
-Most recently, we initiated patient enrollment in a Phase 3 clinical trial for Lymphoseek in breast cancer and melanoma.
-We also continue to be optimistic about the longer-term potential for our proprietary RIGS® (radioimmunoguided surgery) technology; however, neither Lymphoseek nor RIGS are anticipated to generate any significant revenue for us during 2008.
+We continue to expect revenue from our gamma device line to continue to provide a strong revenue base during 2008 and to exceed 2007.
+We also expect that sales of our blood flow measurement devices will be lower for 2008 than 2007 levels; however, due to the reduction in investment in this product line, the potential negative cash flow impact of the blood flow line on our ongoing business has been minimized.
+Our primary development efforts over the last few years have been focused on our oncology drug development initiatives; Lymphoseek and RIGScan CR.
+We continue to make progress with both initiatives; however, neither Lymphoseek nor RIGS are anticipated to generate any significant revenue for us during 2008 or 2009.

-Our operating expenses during the first six months of 2008 were focused primarily on support of Lymphoseek product development.
+Our operating expenses during the first nine months of 2008 were focused primarily on support of Lymphoseek product development.
 In addition, we continued to modestly invest in our gamma detection device line related to product line expansion and innovation.
-We expect our drug-related development expenses to increase significantly over the remainder of 2008 as we continue the multi-center Phase 3 clinical evaluations of Lymphoseek that were initiated during the second quarter of 2008 and support the other development activities related to the potential marketing registration of Lymphoseek.
-We expect to continue to incur development expenses to support our device product lines as well as we work with our marketing partners to expand our product offerings in the gamma device arena.
-We expect to continue to limit our financial support for our blood flow measurement products during the remainder of 2008 as we assess the dialysis/vascular access opportunity.
+We expect our drug-related development expenses to increase significantly over the remainder of 2008 as we continue the multi-center Phase 3 clinical evaluations of Lymphoseek that were initiated during the second quarter of 2008 and support the other drug stability and production validation activities related to supporting the potential marketing registration of Lymphoseek.
+We expect to continue to incur modest development expenses to support our device product lines as well as we work with our marketing partners to expand our product offerings in the gamma device arena.
+We expect to continue to limit our financial support for our blood flow measurement products during the remainder of 2008 and into 2009.